Consumer Brands Association: History

 The Consumer Brands Association (CBA) was founded in 1908 as the American Specialty Manufacturers Association, which consisted of 45 food and branded-product manufacturers in New York City.
 It was headquartered at 2401 Pennsylvania Avenue, Washington, D.C.

 Since its founding, the association has helped draft legislation such as the Federal Food, Drug, and Cosmetic Act in 1938, which gave the Food and Drug Association (FDA) regulatory authority and credited innovations, like the Universal Product Code (also known as the UPC bar code) in the 1970s.
-The Smart Label became a digital disclosure tool in 2015.
+A digital disclosure tool called SmartLabel was launched in 2015.

 On January 1, 2007, the association merged with the Food Products Association and formed the Grocery Manufacturers Association (GMA), the world's largest trade association representing the food, beverage, and consumer products industry (GMA/FPA).

 After two outbreaks of salmonella in 2006-2007, members of the GMA made efforts "to reassess industry practices for eliminating salmonella in low-moisture products".

 In 2022, the association paid $9 million to settle a lawsuit by the State of Washington, for violating the states's campaign disclosure law when the association opposed a GMO-labeling ballot initiative, Initiative 522, in 2013.

 Advocacy initiatives

-On December 5, 2013, the GMA sent a petition to the FD to support a new rule allowing food that is made with genetically modified organisms (GMOs) to be labeled as natural.
+On December 5, 2013, the GMA sent a petition to the FDA to support a new rule allowing food that is made with genetically modified organisms (GMOs) to be labeled as natural.

 On March 16, 2010, First Lady Michelle Obama called on the GMA to help her with the Let's Move! campaign to reduce childhood obesity.

 In 2017, the association announced plans to relocate to Arlington County, Virginia.

 Several significant members, including Campbell Soup Company, Unilever, Mars, Incorporated, Tyson Foods, Nestlé, Dean Foods, Hershey's, and Cargill, had left the GMA since 2017, prompting a rebranding.

 In September 2019, the association announced it would relaunch itself as the Consumer Brands Association (CBA) in January 2020.
 The rebranded association focused on representing the CPG industry and a new, consumer-centric agenda.

 In May 2020, the CBA launched the Critical Infrastructure Supply Chain Council (CISCC), an integrated resolution of 35 or more trade associations that address short- and long-term supply chain problems.

 CBA advocates on behalf of the CPG industry to Congress, state legislatures, and administration officials.
 The CBA's advocacy program focuses on: